EducationalTestingService/factor_analyzer/README.rst

 Confirmatory factor analysis (CFA), a closely associated technique, is used to test an a priori hypothesis about latent relationships among sets of observed variables.
-In CFA, the researcher specifies the expected pattern of factor loadings, and other possible constraints on the model.
+In CFA, the researcher specifies the expected pattern of factor loadings (and possibly other constraints), and fits a model according to this specification.

 Typically, a number of factors (K) in an EFA or CFA model is selected such that it is substantially smaller than the number of variables.
-The factor analysis model can be estimated using a variety of standard estimation methods, including but not limited to OLS, minres, or MLE.
+The factor analysis model can be estimated using a variety of standard estimation methods, including but not limited MINRES or ML.

 Factor loadings are similar to standardized regression coefficients, and variables with higher loadings on a particular factor can be interpreted